 The 2nd of January is always an interesting day, isn’t it?
 The world doesn’t quite know what to do with itself.
-Certainly, in western culture, we’ve just finished the crazy Christmas holidays, followed by the even crazier (yet always anticlimactic) New Year’s Eve.
+Certainly, in western culture, we’ve just finished the crazy Christmas holidays, followed by the even crazier (yet always anticlimactic) New Year’s Eve in Barcelona.

 New Year’s Day is invariably spent with a Chinese take away hiding under a duvet, and the 2nd is – just a bit weird!
 People are peeking out of their shells and realising life continues, and the world is full of possibilities and opportunities to already break resolutions.